HaoboGu/rmk/docs/src/create_firmware.md

     If the configuration doesn't satisfy all your needs(it would mostly do!), you can write your own Rust code to do more customization!
 RMK also provides some [examples](https://github.com/HaoboGu/rmk/tree/main/examples/use_rust) to help you quickly get throught it.

- All TODOs are listed in the `README.md` file in the generated project.